 Allows Smart Cities to push logic and control to the edge of the network and down to where their assets reside.
 This provides a higher-bandwidth, lower-latency environment, providing better performance for mission-critical and time-critical applications.

 As Smart Cities implement sensors and monitoring equipment, the amount of data being collected will be massive.
 As such, Smart Cities will likely implement data analytics to process this information and determine if it is actionable and adds value to both the end user and the city itself.

 Allows Smart Cities to use cloud infrastructure for new applications, while maintaining existing in-house infrastructure in support of the legacy on premise systems across multiple verticals.
 Using robust APIs, cities will ensure that services implemented in the cloud can work together in the future.

 The planning and development cycle for Smart Cities is long and will most likely require a migration of its current legacy network solutions towards Smart City solutions.
 As such, it is critical that cities make the right investment in the right technology at the right time.

-ATIS’ Smart Cities Technology Roadmap, based on input from key technology companies that have extensive experience in both network evolution and smart city implementation, will offer a comprehensive view around technology development.
-It will provide city planners with greater confidence in the sustainability of their initial investment, as well as guidance (and associated timing) around technology evolution.
+ATIS’ Smart Cities Technology Roadmap, based on input from key technology companies that have extensive experience in both network evolution and smart city implementation, offers a comprehensive view around technology development.
+It provides city planners with greater confidence in the sustainability of their initial investment, as well as guidance (and associated timing) around technology evolution.
 This component is key as city managers in early Smart Cities deployments have often discovered that new technologies, while promising, were not always ready for prime time.

-The Roadmap will provide city planners with an accurate view of network-enabled developments that will advance future services and applications, facilitate integrated services and opportunities, as well as help to create new revenue opportunities and a tangible ROI for our growing cities.
+The Roadmap provides city planners with an accurate view of network-enabled developments that will advance future services and applications, facilitate integrated services and opportunities, as well as help to create new revenue opportunities and a tangible ROI for our growing cities.